The Parkland school shooter is set to be sentenced to life in prison today

 The gunman who murdered 17 people in 2018 at a South Florida high school is expected to be sentenced Wednesday to life in prison without the possibility of parole, bringing to a close an agonizing, monthslong trial in which a jury declined to recommend a death sentence.

-Nikolas Cruz, 24, is due to face more of his victims in court before Broward Circuit Judge Elizabeth Scherer formally levies the sentence recommended last month -- an outcome that disappointed and angered many relatives of those he killed, including some who confronted Cruz Tuesday in court.
+Nikolas Cruz, 24, is first facing more of his victims in court before Broward Circuit Judge Elizabeth Scherer formally levies the sentence recommended last month, an outcome that disappointed and angered many relatives of those he killed -- a sentiment many voiced in their victim impact testimony this week.

-"I'm too old to see you live out your life sentence, but I hope your ever(y) breathing moment here on Earth is miserable and you repent for your sins," Theresa Robinovitz, the grandmother of slain 14-year-old Alyssa Alhadeff, told the shooter.
-"And burn in hell."
+"It is heartbreaking how any person who heard and saw all this did not give this killer the worst punishment possible," Annika Dworet, the mother of 17-year-old victim Nicholas Dworet, said Wednesday.
+"As we all know the worst punishment in the state of Florida is the death penalty.
+How much worse would the crime have to be to warrant the death penalty?"

-Cruz pleaded guilty last year to 17 counts of murder and 17 counts of attempted murder for the massacre at Marjory Stoneman Douglas High School in Parkland, Florida, which despite the continued American gun violence epidemic remains the deadliest mass shooting at a US high school.
+Wednesday marked the second day of emotional victim impact testimony, following an earlier round Tuesday, when many victims' relatives and some of the shooting's survivors confronted Cruz, who pleaded guilty last year to 17 counts of murder and 17 counts of attempted murder for the massacre at Marjory Stoneman Douglas High School in Parkland, Florida.
+Despite the continued American gun violence epidemic, it remains the deadliest mass shooting at a US high school.

 The state sought the death penalty, and so Cruz's trial moved to the sentencing phase, in which a jury was tasked with hearing prosecutors and defense attorneys argue reasons they felt he should or should not be put to death.